 We know successful strategy execution is not easy.
 We have all read the articles, blogs, white papers, case studies that shout at us that strategy often fails.
-When you do a Google search for “Why Strategy Fails” there are nearly 300 million hits.
+When you do a Google search for “Why Strategy Fails” there are more than 200 million hits.
 There is no shortage of writing about it.
 The question is how do you avoid being one of those entries in the search?

 It’s fair to say that most strategies don’t achieve true potential A LOT!
 So if we have so many smart people working on strategy, and so much information at our fingertips, why do we struggle?

 Taking the Time to Invest in Your Strategy Execution

 It’s often not about the strategy itself.
 It’s about the commitment of the leaders to make the changes needed to support and enable the strategy.
 In fact, many strategies do succeed to some extent, but they almost never realize their full potential.

 As one year comes to an end and you look to next year as an opportunity to achieve your ambitions, you should step back and consider how to set your organization up for successful strategy activation.

 “Count me in!
 What do I need to do?”